On the Constraints on Superconducting Cosmic Strings from 21-cm Cosmology: Introduction

 In this paper, we build on the work of \citet{Pochinda_2023} (an extension of an earlier analysis by \citet{Bevins_2023}), whose authors showed that a multi-wavelength analysis combining observations of the 21-cm power spectrum~\citep[HERA Phase 1 Limits,][]{HERA_obs_23}, 21-cm global signal~\citep[SARAS~3 null result,][]{SARAS3}, unresolved X-ray background~\citep{Hickox_2006, Harrison_2016}, and excess radio background~\citep{Dowell_2018}, gave significant insights into early Universe astrophysics, including providing constraints on the properties of galaxies and Population III stars.
 Instead of focusing on astrophysics, here we investigate the constraints on cosmic strings a joint analysis of the same 21-cm power spectrum, 21-cm global signal, and unresolved X-ray background data can provide.
 We do not include excess radio background data as our cosmic string model is not valid at $z = 0$.
 This paper thus constitutes the first analysis to attempt to constrain superconducting cosmic strings using 21-cm power spectrum data.

-We first alter the version of \textsc{21cmSPACE}~\citep{Visbal_2012, Fialkov_2012, Fialkov_2013, Fialkov_2014, Fialkov_2014b, Cohen_2016, Fialkov_2019, Reis_2020, Reis_2021, Reis_2022, Magg_2022, Gessey-Jones_2022, Gessey-Jones_2023, Sikder_2023} used in \citet{Pochinda_2023} to model an excess radio background from superconducting cosmic strings.
+We first alter the version of 21-cm Semi-numerical Predictions Across Cosmic Epochs~\citep[\textsc{21cmSPACE},][]{Visbal_2012, Fialkov_2012, Fialkov_2013, Fialkov_2014, Fialkov_2014b, Cohen_2016, Fialkov_2019, Reis_2020, Reis_2021, Reis_2022, Magg_2022, Gessey-Jones_2022, Gessey-Jones_2023, Sikder_2023} used in \citet{Pochinda_2023} to model an excess radio background from superconducting cosmic strings.
 Using this code, we generate a data set of 21-cm signal and X-ray background predictions for different astrophysical and cosmic strings scenarios, from which we train emulators for efficient evaluation of these observables.
 We then employ a Bayesian methodology to allow for the proper marginalisation of the foregrounds and the uncertain astrophysics of the early Universe when extracting our constraints on cosmic strings.
 Ultimately, we determine that astrophysical uncertainties are too great for us to draw any robust conclusions about superconducting cosmic strings from existing 21-cm observations.

 During the preparation of this paper, a series of related works~\citep{Acharya_2023, Cyr_2023a, Cyr_2023b} were published.
 These studies propose an intriguing new mechanism \textit{soft photon heating} by which superconducting cosmic strings heat the intergalactic medium, an effect not included in our study. \citet{Acharya_2023} find the inclusion of this heating suppresses the amplitude of the 21-cm global signal.
 As a result, \citet{Cyr_2023a} find there to be no constraints on superconducting cosmic strings at $2\sigma$ significance when treating the EDGES global signal measurement as a limit on the 21-cm global signal magnitude at $z = 18$.
 This is in agreement with our conclusions that current 21-cm signal measurements cannot constrain superconducting cosmic strings.
 However, we reach this conclusion due to the uncertainty in astrophysical heating while their heating is intrinsic to the cosmic strings.
 Together our works illustrate the importance of considering all effects, foreground, astrophysical, and from the strings themselves when attempting to constrain cosmic strings using the 21-cm signal.
 We discuss further how including soft photon heating would impact our conclusions in Section~\ref{sec:conclusions}.